andrewpey/vtland/sdk.md

 ## What is it?

-It's a tool for preview and customize custom 3rd-party content (trains, buildings or even trees) in the actual game environment.
+It's a tool for you to preview and customize any 3rd-party content (trains, buildings or even trees) in the actual game's environment.

 ![](/assets/sdk/preview.gif)